adambraimbridge/origami-service/README.md

   - `app.origami.options`: The defaulted [options](#options) passed into the `origamiService` call
   - `app.origami.server`: The [HTTP Server] which was returned by `app.listen`

+The following [Express settings] will be set:

+  - `json spaces`: Configured to prettify output JSON
+  - `x-powered-by`: Disabled

+Some middleware will also be mounted by default, in this order:

+  - [Morgan]: To log requests
+  - [Static]: To serve files in the application's `public` folder

 ### Options

 The Origami Service module can be configured with a variety of options, passed in as an object to the `origamiService` function or as [environment variables].
 The priority given to each type of configuration is important: